Orlando Green Card Attorneys

 In most cases, someone must file an immigrant petition as your sponsor.
 This could be an immediate relative in the United States or a potential employer.
 In some special circumstances, you may be able to file for yourself.

 While this process may seem straightforward, there are often bumps in the road.
-A knowledgeable Orlando immigration lawyer at the Sekou Clarke Law Group could prove to be an invaluable asset.
+A knowledgeable Orlando green card attorney at The Sekou Clarke Law Group could prove to be an invaluable asset.
 We are immigrants too, so we know the green card process well.
 We also have the legal expertise to navigate difficult situations and encourage the process to move forward.

 Do You Qualify for a Green Card?